 After enrolling, please check the Getting Started section of your course for potential deals on required materials.
 Our Student Deals page also features several discounts you can take advantage of as a current student.
 Please contact email@example.com for any questions.

 Below are the minimum requirements to access the course environment and participate in Live Chats.
 Please make sure to also check the Prerequisites and Course-Specific Requirements section above, and ensure your computer meets or exceeds the minimum system requirements for all software needed for your course.

 Author & Instructor

-Danny "Mo" Morris is a professor in the bass department at Berklee College of Music, working with students since 1988.
-He is known for his muted tone, warm personality, and ability to work with all level of students.
-"My mission is really to teach students how to develop their individuality in terms of their rhythmic concept and their tonal concept, what notes to play and when," says Morris.
-"There's a consequence to every note you play.
-And even when you don't play, such as when there's a rest, there's a consequence, because when the bass comes in, it's going to be huge."
+Danny "Mo" Morris is a professor in the Bass department at Berklee College of Music, and has worked with students since 1988.
+Danny is known for his muted tone, warm personality, and ability to work with all levels of students.
+"My mission is really to teach students how to develop their individuality in terms of their rhythmic concept and their tonal concept, what notes to play and when," he says.
+“There's a consequence to every note you play.
+And even when you don't play, such as when there's a rest, there's a consequence, because when the bass comes in, it’s going to be huge."

 Danny teaches courses on artistry and professional development at Berklee’s Boston campus.
 He is the faculty ambassador to the Berklee Valencia campus.
 In the 1980s, Danny was the bassist for the James Montgomery Blues Band and the Jon Pousette-Dart Band.

 "I absolutely love teaching," he says.
 "It's intriguing to work with the language of music and the art of playing and developing songs for live performance.
 I'm proud to have taught so many students who are having successful music careers and families.
 That’s the most satisfying aspect of my job."
 Read Less